jeeb/avisynth/distrib/docs/english/source/avisynthdoc/contributing/posix.rst

 Plugin autoloading
 ------------------

-AviSynth+ will use two directories for autoloading: the `avisynth/` subdirectory where libavisynth.so was installed, and `$HOME/.avisynth`.
+AviSynth+ will use several directories for autoloading: the `avisynth/` subdirectory where libavisynth.so was installed, `$HOME/.avisynth`, and the directory given to the LOCAL_PLUGINDIR configuration option (defaults to `$HOME/.local/lib/avisynth`).
 The latter of which can hold plugins (and symlinks to plugins) or AVSI files without needing root permissions.

 On FreeBSD, procfs needs to be mounted first in order for autoloading to function.